SaiUbc/F1-League-Racing-Manager/CONTRIBUTING.md

     - Request feedback if you’re unsure about any part of the implementation.

 ### 4. Code Reviews
-We value code quality and maintainability, so all pull requests will undergo a review process:
+I value code quality and maintainability, so all pull requests will undergo a review process:

 - Be patient: Code reviews take time.
-- Be open to feedback: We may suggest changes or ask questions about your code.
+- Be open to feedback: I may suggest changes or ask questions about your code.
 - Make requested changes: If changes are requested, update your branch and push the changes.
 The PR will automatically update.

 ### Thank You!
 Your contributions make this project better!
 Thank you for taking the time to contribute.
-We’re excited to have you as part of the community.
+I'm excited to have you as part of the community.